What are cultural values? Cultural competence

 implementation of state control over the export and import of cultural property

-making decisions on the possibility of export or temporary export of cultural property, issuing certificates to legal entities and individuals for the right to export and temporary export
+making decisions on the possibility of export or temporary export of cultural property, issuing certificates to legal entities and individuals for the right to export and temporarily export them

 registration of cultural property imported and temporarily imported into the territory of the Russian Federation